Men are not exempt from having fantasies and when given an opportunity to act on them they just might be tempted a little too much.

-As the story goes there is a definite love between them and as you might have already guessed, love may be a building block to a relationship, but it's never enough to make it last.
+As the story unfolds there is a definite love between them and as you might have already guessed, love may be a building block to a relationship, but it's never enough to make it last.

 For any couple to survive together there are many factors which must be in place and when certain things don't happen - a break up becomes practically unavoidable.

-Yet... the sexual friction still exists between him, her, and her friend.
+Yet... the sexual friction still exists between him, her, AND her friend.